dmalawey/ScuttleTechGuide/README.md

 ### Cables

-This section shows the cables you can DIY.
+This section covers cables you can DIY.

 <div class="accordion">